PixarAnimationStudios/ruby-jss/README.md

 ```ruby
 new_pkg = JSS::Package.make name: "transmogrifier-2.3-1.pkg"
 ```
-*NOTE*: some classes require more data than just a :name when created with .create.
+*NOTE*: some classes require more data than just a :name when created with .make.

 Then set the attributes of the new object as needed